mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Deal 5 damage to enemies that are not nearby another enemy.

 name:     Sandswirl Reader
-text:     **Deploy:** Return a minion to its hand.
+text:     **Deploy:** Return a minion to its owner's hand.
 Turn that space into Exhuming Sand.

 name:     Silica Weaver
 text:     **Deploy**: Progresses MECHAZ0R build by +40%.